 Founded in 2018, the exchange operates across crypto trading, custody, asset management, brokerage, and tokenisation.
 It holds regulated licenses in HongKong, Singapore, Japan, and Bermuda, and is pursuing approvals in the EU and MENA, where its Global MENA exchange launched in May 2025.

-In the first half of 2025, the platform processed HK$214 billion ($27.5 billion) in trading volume, over 3× more than OSL, its closest regulated competitor.
+The public disclosures shows, that in the first half of 2025, the platform processed HK$214 billion ($27.5 billion) in trading volume, over 3× more than OSL, its closest regulated competitor.

 And now with its HashKey IPO funds, the company plans to: